Compiling Codes on Hopper

 Pathscale Compilers (C/C++/Fortran)

-Cray is ending its library support for the Pathscale compilers so Pathscale users are strongly urged to use another compiler.
+Cray has ended its library support for the Pathscale compilers so Pathscale users are strongly urged to use another compiler.
 Contact the NERSC consultants (firstname.lastname@example.org) for assistance in compiler conversion.

 To use the Pathscale compilers, swap to the Pathscale programming environment and then use the Cray wrappers (ftn, cc, and CC) when compiling.